 breeders have a magic formula for preventing dog diseases either.

 We try our best but life has no guarantees.
 Mother Nature is

 smarter than all of us.
 Leos are a pretty healthy breed but realistic

 expectations are required.

-As is the case with most very large breeds, Leonbergers are not long lived.
-The average life
+As is the case with most very large breeds, Leonbergers do not usually live as long as small breeds.
+The